 The hipster is less “cheeky” than other styles — meaning they cover more of your bum.
 This is because the leg holes are low-cut and the hipster generally sits lower on your waist.

 Despite the conservative cut, hipster panties are among the most comfortable.
-A seamless underwear design will also be the most versatile foundation piece in your toolkit.
+A seamless underwear design (like these by EBY) will also be the most versatile foundation piece in your toolkit.
 You can wear seamless hipsters for dancing, nightwear, or leisure, underneath low-rise bottoms, sheer dresses, trousers, or fitted leggings.
 I even wear them underneath my equestrian breeches when riding my horse.

 2. Cheeky panties